-This easy homemade French Silk Pie Recipe is the only one you’ll ever need!
-Pie crust is piled high with silky, sweet, rich chocolatey filling that’s topped with plenty of fluffy whipped cream.
-Serve this chocolate pie at any holiday table and watch it disappear!
+Chocoholics, this one’s for us!
+French Silk Pie is my absolute favorite easy dessert to make when the chocolate cravings hit hard.
+A flaky pie crust is piled high with silky, sweet, rich chocolatey filling and topped with plenty of fluffy whipped cream.
+Serve this chocolate silk pie at any holiday table and watch it disappear!

 - Pie Crust: You can use a store-bought or homemade pie crust.